|

 contributions to the total rewards profession’s body of knowledge.
 We

-join only 17 previous recipients in earning this honor...read
+join only 19 other recipients in earning this honor...read

 more